 A mountainous, landlocked country, the Lao People’s Democratic Republic (Lao PDR) is one of the most sparsely populated countries in Asia.
-Its predominantly rural population lives in over 10,000 villages – most of which have but a few hundred inhabitants – in remote areas.
-Due to difficult access, people in these scattered communities face challenges to access essential services.
+Its predominantly rural, 7.2 million strong population lives in over 10,000 villages – most of which have but a few hundred inhabitants – in remote, ethnically diverse areas.
+Due to remoteness, people in these scattered communities face challenges to access essential services.

-Three quarters of households are engaged in agriculture.
-Whether in irrigated paddies in the valleys, or in rain-fed upland fields, rice is cultivated by 90 percent of farmers and constitutes the main staple.
+Three quarters of families are engaged in agriculture.
+Whether in irrigated paddies in the valleys, or in rainfed upland fields, rice is cultivated by 90 percent of farmers and constitutes the main staple food.
 Only one third of farmers grow additional crops.
-Coupled with the declining availability of forest foods due to deforestation and unsustainable gathering methods, this means that the diets of vulnerable communities are poorly diversified.
+Coupled with the declining availability of forest foods due to deforestation and unsustainable gathering methods, the diets of vulnerable communities lack diversity.

-Together with suboptimal child feeding practices – including limited breastfeeding – low education levels and difficult access to basic health services, this contributes to malnutrition remaining a serious challenge.
+Together with deficient infant and young child feeding practices – including limited breastfeeding – low education levels and difficult access to basic health and nutrition services, this contributes to malnutrition remaining a serious challenge in the country.

-Vulnerability to climate change – and particularly drought, floods and typhoons - is also a driver of food insecurity, which affects 14 percent of the rural population, with peaks of 25 percent in remote upland areas.
-Other factors include declining land availability, volatile prices, low agricultural productivity, difficult access to markets and lack of diversified livelihood options.
+Vulnerability to climate change - manifested particularly through drought, floods and typhoons - is also a driver of food insecurity, combined with declining land availability, volatile prices, low agricultural productivity, difficult access to markets and lack of diversified livelihood options.

 Having established a presence in Lao PDR in 1975, the World Food Programme (WFP) is supporting the Lao Government’s vision of “a prosperous country, with a healthy population, free from food insecurity, malnutrition and poverty”.

 In its approach, WFP is gradually shifting from the delivery of services to building the capacity of both institutions and communities to address the challenges of food insecurity and malnutrition.